Tips on How to Size a Rough Door Opening for a Bifold Door

 Sizing a Bifold Door Rough Opening for a Sheetrocked Wrapped Opening

 If the Bifold door is to be installed into a sheetrocked wrapped opening the rough opening width should be sized to the actual width of the Bifold doors (48” in the case of this example).
 The rough opening height should be the height of the door plus 3/4″ (80 ¾” in the case of this example).

-Note that these guidelines are typical framing standards that are employed in the home construction business.
+Note that these guidelines for a finished opening for a bifold door are typical framing standards that are employed in the home construction business.
 You should always check with the manufacturer or product specifications to confirm the rough opening requirements for your particular bifold doors.

 For more help on building a home addition, see HomeAdditionPlus.com’s Home Addition Bid Sheets.
 Our Home Addition Bid Sheets provide you with the knowledge and information on how to plan a home building project, and what to look for when hiring contractors.
 They also include detailed cost breakdown tables and spreadsheets for estimating your own new home construction building costs.

 Related Information on Framing for Finished Opening for Bifold Doors

 - How to Install Interior Door Trim eBook

 Additional Framing Resources from Amazon.com